knightsu/intuits/README.md

 How did you feel about the exercise itself?
 (1 lowest, 10 highest—awesome way to assess coding ability)     7 How do you feel about coding an exercise as a step in the interview process?
 (1 lowest, 10 highest—awesome way to assess coding ability)  9
 What would you change in the exercise and/or process? see below:
+I'll add some new features like sign in as a seller will list all the projects the seller created, and for each project click it will list all the bids so far. this needs to join the table seller project and bid another feature will add is for a buyer it also list the projects the buyer bids but only show the bids this buyer bid for. this needs spring security to separate people's roles for different roles will come up with different authorization.